POLITICS, LAW, AND MORAL CHARACTER

 Readings

-Readings by Albert W. Alschuler, Aristotle, Cicero, Augustine of Hippo, the Bible, Thomas Aquinas, G.E.M.
+Readings by such writers as Albert W. Alschuler, Aristotle, Cicero, Augustine of Hippo, the Bible, Thomas Aquinas, G.E.M.
 Anscombe, Josef Pieper, Peter Geach, Alasdair MacIntyre, David Hume, Samuel Langdon, James Madison, Alexander Hamilton, Centinal, Suzanna Sherry, Lawrence Solum, R.A.
 Duff, and myself.